isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

 permalink: /events/upcoming-events/aws-jic/
 description: ""
 ---
-The AWS-IMDA Joint Innovation Centre (JIC) @ PIXEL is AWS’s first JIC in Southeast Asia, serving as an innovation hub for enterprises, startups and governments in Singapore and Southeast Asia.
+The IMDA-AWS Joint Innovation Centre (JIC) @ PIXEL is AWS’s first JIC in Southeast Asia, serving as an innovation hub for enterprises, startups and governments in Singapore and Southeast Asia.

 The centre will feature digital innovation that are built on AWS suite of services that inspire a smarter way of working, playing and living.
 The center is an extension of [AWS Singapore's Cloud Innovation Centre](https://aws.amazon.com/government-education/cloud-innovation-centers/) (CIC), as well as IMDA’s [PIXEL](https://pixel.imda.gov.sg/) and [Open Innovation Platform](https://www.openinnovation.sg/imda) (OIP) initiatives.

 <table>
 	<thead>
     <tr>
-      <th>AWS-JIC:</th>
+      <th>Read about IMDA x AWS Joint Innovation Centre:</th>
 			<th style="width: 200px;"></th>
     </tr>
   </thead>